dpkgsoft/pinger/README.md

 Than you can invite bot to some chats and use command `!whois <domain>`, for example `!whois 1.1.1.1` or `!whois xorek.cloud`.
 You can use other prefix if you set it.

-# How to install Piner?
+# How to install Pinger?
 You need NodeJS 16.x and git installed.

 1. Clone this repository: `git clone https://github.com/dpkgsoft/pinger /opt/pinger`